postmannen/postmannen.github.io/cv/README.md

 ## Summary

-A tech-savvy individual with a passion for learning new things and exploring diverse fields, including programming, IT, psychology, economy, art, music, electronics, hydraulics, farming, and more.
+A tech-savvy individual with a passion for learning new things and exploring diverse fields, including programming, IT, psychology, economy, art, music, electronics, farming, and more.
 In 2017, I decided to focus on Go development as the primary area of expertise.
-My broad experience allows me to approach problems from various angles, ensuring successful product development and effective resolution of complex issues within project teams.
+My broad experience often enables me to approach problems from multiple perspectives, for successful product development and efficiently resolving of complex issues within projects or independently.

 ## Professional Experience

 Been working with Data centers, Network, Security, Servers, and Monitoring since 1997, and made the switch to fulltime Development in 2017.

-Building Edge Cloud solutions from the ground and up.

-The most recent jobs can be found below.
+The most recent jobs and activities can be found below.

-### Jul 2023 - Present, Selfstudy eBPF.
+### Jul 2023 - Present, Selfstudy

-- Study eBPF, tracing, handling network traffic on Linux servers.
+- eBPF, tracing, handling network traffic on Linux servers.
 - AI in the form of llama.
 - Security.